JuYoungAhn/express-facebook/README.md

-This example is based on this link https://github.com/passport/express-4.x-facebook-example The only difference is view engine. not ejs but jade.
+This example is based on this link. https://github.com/passport/express-4.x-facebook-example The only difference is view engine. not ejs but jade.
-It will be your start application using facebook authentication application with jade view engine
+It will be your start application using facebook authentication application with jade view engine.

 ## Instructions